The 9th Image Schema Day

 All submitted contributions will be peer-reviewed by the experts in the program committee.
 Each submission will recieve at least two reviews.

-—> SUBMISSION LINK TBA
+—> SUBMISSION LINK

 Important dates

-Abstract/Title submission deadline: 25 May, 2025
+Abstract/Title submission deadline: 25th of May, asap, 2025

-Paper submission deadline: 1 June, 2025
+Paper submission deadline: 1st of June 16th of June, 2025

-Notification of acceptance: 14 July, 2025
+Notification of acceptance: 14th of July, 2025

-Camera-ready version (strict!): 1 September, 2025
+Camera-ready version (strict!): 1st of September, 2025

-Workshop dates: 8-9 September, 2025
+Workshop dates: 8-9th of September, 2025

 Organisation and Program Committee